 Bow hunting, baiting, pit lamping and spearing are hunting practices that are not condoned by the BC SPCA as they do not meet these criteria.
 In addition, baiting and pit lamping are illegal in the province.
-The BC SPCA is also opposed to hunting using animals (e.g. dogs, raptors) with the exception of using dogs for mice or rat control, providing the dogs are only used to kill mice or rats; are able to kill mice or rats immediately following capture; and remain under the control of the handler and captured mice or rats are immediately retrieved by the handler and subjected to a secondary killing method to ensure death if necessary (see Nuisance Wildlife).
+The BC SPCA is also opposed to hunting using animals (e.g., dogs, raptors) with the exception of using dogs for rodent control (see BC SPCA position statement on Nuisance Wildlife Management).

-In general, hunting is not an effective wildlife management tool given individuals taken often represent largest and fittest breeding animals and may contribute to reduction in genetic diversity¹.
-Some hunts can also encourage the presence of introduced species on the landscape as the hunting opportunity provides an incentive to maintain the introduced species population (e.g. feral pigs, fallow deer).
+In general, hunting is not an effective wildlife management tool given that the individuals taken often represent the largest and fittest breeding animals, which may contribute to a reduction in genetic diversity.1 Some hunts can also encourage the presence of introduced species on the landscape as the hunting opportunity provides an incentive to maintain a population of the introduced species (e.g., feral pigs, fallow deer).

 There is also growing evidence of the negative indirect effects of hunting on large predators.
-The selective hunting of large males of species where males commonly kill young animals that they are unrelated to such as bears, can alter population dynamics as the increased turnover in large males decreases juvenile survival rates2,3.
-Hunting large predators such as cougars has been associated with an increase in human-cougar conflict4.
-More broadly, the removal of large predators can have cascading negative ecosystem-wide effects.
-The absence of the top predator allows animals at the next lowest trophic level to increase their foraging activities resulting in decreases in abundance of prey animals at still lower trophic levels5.
+With species such as bears, it is common for males to kill unrelated offspring in order to gain mating access to females.
+The selective hunting of large males of these species can alter population dynamics as the increased turnover in large males decreases juvenile survival rates.2, 3 Hunting large predators such as cougars has been associated with an increase in human-cougar conflict.4 More broadly, the removal of large predators can have cascading negative ecosystem-wide effects.
+The absence of the top predator allows animals at the next lowest trophic level (mesopredators) to increase their foraging activities, resulting in decreases in abundance of prey animals at still lower trophic levels.5

 1 Coltman DW, O’Donoghue P, Jorgenson JT, Hogg JT, Strobeck C and Festa-Bianchet M 2003 Undesirable evolutionary consequences of trophy hunting.
 Nature 426: 655-658